miflowe/miflowe/README.md

 ## Hi there 👋

-My name is Minna (pronounced “MIN-ah”) and I'm a computer engineering student in Toronto!
+My name is Minna (pronounced “min-ah”) and I'm a computer engineering student in Toronto!

-Check out my projects below (and my website too for some of my designs!!) https://mina-adnan.webflow.io/
+Check out my projects below (and my website too for some of my cool designs!! 😋😋) https://mina-adnan.webflow.io/